LawrenceKarasek/PokemonViewer/README.md

 - Security note: It was necessary to add a cors setup script with the client Vite URL( default http:/localhost:4200) to the Nestjs setup in order to allow the UI to communicate to the server.
 This will need to be updated if a dfferent client URL is used.

-# Future Improvements

-Given time limitations, elements necessary for a production application are out of scope for this project but would be included if more time was available.
-These include:

-- Unit Testing: There is currently to unit testing.
-The reliability of the application could be improved by adding testing of the functional components that mimics user behavior using jest/React Testing Library, for example testing user selections in the UI.
-For the api requests, mock data can be used to simulate responses and check validation behavior.
-End-to-end testing can also be considered using Cypress or something similar.

-- Styling/UI: The styling and UI could be improved through more extensive use of CSS.

-- Security: There is currently no authentication for accessing the application.
-Assuming this should not be public accessible, some type of authentication should be considered in a production environment.
-A third-party solution like AWS Cognito could be used.
-Also, the proxy api's used have no security to ensure it is a valid user and request.
-After a user is authenticated, javascript web tokens is a reliable and straightforward practice that could be used to authorize and passed as a header in each request.

-- Logging: The application can use more robust logging of errors to monitor production performance and troubleshoot errors.
-AWS Cloudwatch is a basic out-of-the box practice that could be used in AWS hosting environment.

-# Initial Requirements and Project Description

-# Chorus Interview

-## About this Interview

-Welcome to Chorus Engineering's Interview project!

-We're looking for engineers who are experienced, passionate, and obsessed with strong systems and high productivity.

-In order to facilitate this, we are providing an interview project that mirrors the technical stack that used here at Chorus.

-**You, the interviewee, have the power to decide if this is the technology that you want to work on!**

-The goal of this interview is to identify strengths through a take home project, followed by a 1 hour pairing session that will extend your work by creating features together.

 ## Tech Stack

 - React UI